TCL Unveils Full European TV Range for 2021

 While we're accustomed now to TCL unleashing cutting edge and highly acclaimed TVs in the US, its European models have, to date, tended to feel like relatively poor relations.

-That seems set to change, though, as TCL has just unveiled an impressively varied European range for 2021, including support for Mini LED technology and the latest cutting edge gaming features.
+That seems set to change, though, as TCL has just unveiled an impressively varied European range (which usually closely resembles TCL's Australian offering) for 2021, including support for Mini LED technology and the latest cutting edge gaming features.

 At the top of the new TCL TV tree is the C82 series.
 Available in 55 and 65-inch sizes, the thing that most sets these models apart from their cheaper siblings is Mini LED backlighting.
 This illuminates the TV's pictures with much smaller, much more numerous (in the thousands) LED lights than you get with regular LED TVs, resulting when combined with local dimming in much better contrast and local light control.